wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 and other I/O devices on the system bus.
 This eccentric behavior of GPU programs makes IOMMU rather inefficient in handling GPU memory requests.
 Second, with a page table initialized by the driver, rather than the operating system running on host CPU, it is either impossible to handle page faults or demand-paging, or requires significant OS enhancement.
+In the following sections, we assume a baseline design of GPUs equipped with CPU-like MMU hardware.
+The MMU hardware performs page walks on bahalf of the GPU using the same page table as the one used by the GPU driver.
+Prior to starting a kernel on GPU, the driver should initialize data in its own address space. .
+In addition, each CU is

+This paper makes three important observations which guide the design of an efficient MMU for the GPU.